Three students work on a small machine on wheels on a desk in a lab.

 If a student begins a thesis but fails to complete it, up to two thesis credits can count toward the coursework of an MSME degree.

-Similarly, a maximum of eight credit hours of approved courses may be taken from Master of Science in Civil Engineering (MSCE), Master of Science in Computer Science (MCS), and Master of Engineering Management (MEM) programs at Saint Martin’s University.
-A combination of transferred, MSCE, MCS and MEM credits counting toward a MSME cannot exceed eight.
+Similarly, a maximum of nine credit hours of approved courses may be taken from Master of Science in Civil Engineering (MSCE), Master of Science in Computer Science (MCS), and Master of Engineering Management (MEM) programs at Saint Martin’s University.
+A combination of transferred, MSCE, MCS and MEM credits counting toward a MSME cannot exceed nine.

 Non-thesis option